ENDORSEMENT CONSIDERATIONS

 ENDORSEMENT REQUEST PROCEDURE

-To be considered for endorsement, the candidate shall provide: (1) a written request (an email would suffice) identifying the appointment or position sought, the request should be sent to the Endorsement Committee Chairperson(s); (2) a resume or curriculum vitae; and (3) a list of at least three references.
+To be considered for endorsement, the candidate shall provide: (1) a written request (an email would suffice) identifying the appointment or position sought, the request should be sent to the President of SABA-SD; (2) a resume or curriculum vitae; and (3) a list of at least three references.
 The Endorsement Committee may request additional materials.

 CONFIDENTIALITY